dvdocumentation/simplebasedoc/index.rst

 SimpleBase is a JSON based serverless database with improved performance on key operations

-The strength of document-oriented NoSQL DBMS is their natural simplicity, but they are usually not very fast (unless they are serious server DBMS like MongoDB).
+The strength of document-oriented NoSQL database is their natural simplicity, but they are usually not very fast (unless they are big server databases like MongoDB).
 SimpleBase fixes performance issues in critical areas

 • **Instant addition** of new records to collections, regardless of the size of the collection due to a special storage architecture
 • Faster work with operations, due to the fact that it is **not required to encode / decode the entire collection** (which can be very large)